wp-plugins/mycurator/README.txt

 Tags: content, curation, marketing, rss, instapaper, feed, feeds Requires at least: 3.1
 Tested up to: 3.4
-Stable tag: 1.0.7
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MyCurator supports content curation by using AI techniques to weed out 90%+ of the articles in your feeds, alerts and blogs, saving hours every day.
+MyCurator is a complete content curation platform with a unique AI feed reader that learns to find just the content you want.

 == Description ==

+MyCurator is a complete content curation platform for WordPress blogs.
+It reads all of the alerts, blogs, and news feeds you want to follow.
+Each article found by MyCurator includes the full text and all images as well as the attribution to the original page, right in the WordPress editor.
+You can easily grab quotes and images for your curated post, adding your insights and comments, quickly creating newly curated content for your blog.

 Like a personal assistant, MyCurator uses AI software learning techniques to weed out 90% or more of the articles in your feeds, alerts and blogs, focusing on topics you've trained it to follow.